drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>

 Command line parameters can be found [here](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>
-Use the tool available in the Simple Launcher menu to generate BAT files for you.
+Use the tool available in Simple Launcher menu to generate BAT files for you.

 ## Sega Dreamcast